danishsalim/Learnify/README.md

 # Learnify
+node js must be installed in the device.

-To run the app 1st run the below command in terminal: npm install this command will install all dependency required. then run: npm run dev this command will run the app in local host.
+To run the app 1st run the below command in terminal: npm install. this command will install all dependency required. then run: npm run dev, this command will run the app in local host.